sematext/docs/docs/monitoring/spm-faq.md

 `kubectl exec -it <target-aa-pod> -- /opt/spm/bin/spm-container-diag`

-Once the script execution has completed, you'll get provided with the `docker/kubectl` command that copies the diagnostics package from the container file system to your machine.
+Once the script execution has completed, you'll get the `docker/kubectl` command that copies the diagnostics package from the container file system to your machine.

-You can send the diagnostics package, along with short description of your problem, to <support@sematext.com> or contact us in chat.
+You can send the diagnostics package, along with a short description of your problem, to <support@sematext.com> or contact us in chat.

 ### I see only my system metrics (e.g. CPU, Memory, Network, Disk...), but where is the rest of my data?